As Addison Russell domestic violence probe accelerates, Cubs say focus intact

 Subscribe for unlimited digital access.
 Try one month for $1!

-The Cubs lost two games off their once-comfortable lead in the National League Central in the five games after the latest accusations of domestic violence against shortstop Addison Russell surfaced last week.
+The Cubs lost two games off their once-comfortable lead in the National League Central in the five games after accusations of domestic violence against shortstop Addison Russell resurfaced last week.

-The bigger-than-baseball attention it has put on the team only increased Wednesday as a new report circulated, indicating “additional credible information” and cooperation from Russell’s ex-wife in Major League Baseball’s escalating investigation.
+The bigger-than-baseball attention it has put on the team only increased Wednesday as a new report circulated, indicating “additional credible information” and cooperation from Russell’s ex-wife in MLB’s escalating investigation.

+So where does the rest of the team go from here as it plays out the fall with the sobering cloud of the investigation as a backdrop?

-After three flat losses in those five games helped put the second-place Brewers just a half-game back, the Cubs rebounded Wednesday — but only after blowing a ninth-inning lead — to beat the Pirates 7-6 in 10 innings and stave off the Brewers’ pursuit for at least another day.
+After three flat losses in those five games helped put the second-place Brewers just a half-game back, the Cubs rebounded Wednesday — but not before blowing a ninth-inning lead — to beat the Pirates 7-6 in 10 innings and stave off the Brewers’ pursuit for at least another day.

+In the process, the Cubs clinched no worse than a wild-card playoff berth for a franchise-record fourth consecutive trip to the postseason.

-But the serious allegations, the suspense of the impending results of the investigation and the conspicuous absence of Russell from the clubhouse hang as a collective potential distraction while teammates try to finish their multi-million-dollar job of winning a division.
+But the serious allegations, the suspense of the impending results of the investigation and the conspicuous absence of Russell (on administrative leave) from the clubhouse hang as a potential distraction as the rest of the team tries to finish its job of winning a division.
+Never mind a playoff series or two.

 It won’t get easier to do their jobs, both by degree of difficulty created by the Brewers and the potential for off-the-field distraction.